Historical Fiction

 Living on a modest farm with her iron-willed sister Elizabeth and their devoted mother Jane, Annabelle has always understood that women in the colonies must tread carefully.
 But as the trials intensify and the accusations draw ever closer to those she loves, Annabelle must decide how much she is willing to risk to protect the innocent.
 With Elizabeth's fearless spirit pushing them toward danger and Jane's quiet strength holding them together, the Sullivan women find themselves at the heart of a community tearing itself apart.

 The Daughters of Salem is a story of courage in the face of persecution, of the unbreakable bonds between mothers and daughters, and of women who refused to be silenced even when speaking out could cost them everything.
-It is a testament to the power of love, loyalty, and the radical act of standing together when the world demands you stand alone.

 CHAPTER I: The Weight of Whispers